- Written by Lindsey Crossmier

 Market capitalization is the total value of a company traded on the stock market.
 Companies with a large capitalization (often $10 billion or more) are more established and well known.

-According to Statista, the two largest life insurance companies in the U.S. based on their market cap are MetLife at $53.57 billion and Aflac at $35.5 billion.
+According to Statista, MetLife is the largest life insurance company in the U.S. based on their market capitalization of $42.4 billion, as of May 2023.

 Life Insurance Myths

 When shopping for life insurance, it’s easy to be bombarded with information.
 Knowing what’s fact and fiction can help you make an informed decision about your life insurance policy.Common Life Insurance Myths

 - Why it’s false: 80% of the U.S. population overestimates the cost of life insurance.
 If you can only afford a smaller coverage amount, you can always start with a smaller policy and work up to a larger one as your income increases.